Age Regression

 have always eluded all previous attempts at resolution.

-Sessions of past life regression normally last between one and a half and two and a half hours and they include a free CD recording of the regression.
+Sessions of past life regression are normally quite long and they include a free CD recording of the regression.
 When you re-emerge from hypnosis you remember everything, but just in case you want to double-check some details later on, like a name or a date for example, the CD will help you with that.
 I shall also advise you on what to do at home in order to get the maximum benefit from your experience, and I offer free follow-up support.

 Quite often PL regressionists simply facilitate the revision of previous lives and nothing else, while thanks to my competence in Advanced Techniques, I shall also be able to help you to remove old blockages and emotional wounds that can still interfere with your present life, cut the ties with the negative emotions and limiting beliefs generated in those past lives, and let go of painful experiences.
 If necessary, I shall be able to put you in contact with your various past Selves so that you can rebalance your whole being.
 I shall guide you to assess your past lives from a spiritual point of view while you are in the non-incarnated spiritual dimension, and understand the lessons learnt in those lives.
 This new awareness will allow deep and powerful healing to occur so that an even and smooth energy flow can be restored.